-To the best of Mullen Group's knowledge, no director or Executive Officer of Mullen Group is, as of the date of this AIF, or was within 10 years before the date of this AIF, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, in each case that was in effect for a period of more than 30 consecutive days (collectively, an "Order") that was issued while the director or Executive Officer was acting in the capacity as director, chief executive officer or chief financial officer or was subject to an Order that was issued after the director or Executive Officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+To the best of Mullen Group's knowledge, no director or Executive Officer of Mullen Group is, as of the date of this AIF, or was within 10 years before the date of this AIF, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, in each case that was in effect for a period of more than 30 consecutive days (collectively, an "Order") that was issued while the director or Executive Officer was acting in the capacity as director, chief executive officer or chief financial officer or was subject to an Order that was issued after the director or Executive Officer ceased to be a director, chief executive officer or chief financial officer.

-To the best of Mullen Group's knowledge, no director or Executive Officer of Mullen Group, or shareholder holding a sufficient number of securities of Mullen Group to affect materially the control of Mullen Group is, as of the date of this AIF, or has been within the 10 years before the date of this AIF, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets or has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, executive officer or shareholder, other than as outlined below.
+To the best of Mullen Group's knowledge, no director or Executive Officer of Mullen Group, or shareholder holding a sufficient number of securities of Mullen Group to affect materially the control of Mullen Group is, as of the date of this AIF, or has been within the 10 years before the date of this AIF, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets or has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver manager or trustee appointed to hold its assets or has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver manager or trustee appointed to hold the assets of the director, executive officer or shareholder, other than as outlined below.